 Overall Rating: * * * *

-A versatile and reliable and incredibly fun little rifle, available in almost every revolver caliber known to man.
+A versatile and reliable and incredibly fun little rifle, available in almost every revolver caliber known to man, and commercial loads from major ammo makers Remington, Hornady, Federal, and many others.
 The four-star rating reflects what an incredible bargain this gun is at just $450.